STAR-Research/18-847C-S22/README.md

 *  **(April 29) Final report:** Submit a final paper on your work (similar to the papers that we read and discussed in class)

 ### Schedule
-Please submit a review for all papers on hotcrp.
+Please submit a review for all papers (from Jan 24) on hotcrp.
 Here is the review [template](https://gist.github.com/kasikci/49e7107dfdee281d6f6450b132555550) we will use.

 | Date      | Topic | Readings | Notes |
 | ----------- | ----------- | ----------- | ----------- |